EtienneBarbier/Hyper-V-RHEL-VM/README.md

 To enable Enhanced Session Mode, you need to install and configure `hyperv-tools` and `xrdp` on the VM.

 To do that, you can run the dedicated script provided in the current repository.
-This script is only for Rhel 8 or Centos 8 OS.
+This script is only for RHEL based distributions.

 ```bash
 git clone https://github.com/EtienneBarbier/Hyper-V-RHEL-VM.git